cse572-group-27/preprocessing/README.md

 #TODO: add adjustable configuration in command line to this file

 ## textile_segment
-Segment the txt file from transcript to segments using NLTK TextTiling
+Segment the txt file from transcript to segments using NLTK TextTiling.

 Usage:
 ```
 python segment.py -ifp {FOLDER CONTAIN TRANSCRIPTS} -ofp {FOLDER TO SAVE SEGMENTS}